-The following research reports offer insight into the policies and management practices of these mostly-successful companies.
+The following reports offer insight into the policies and management practices of these mostly-successful companies.

 CIO identifies the innovation management practices which GE might change in order to improve its lackluster financial performance of the past decade.
 Immelt’s restructuring should set the stage for improvement but better practices are needed.
 Could Google’s practices act as a model?

-We have researched both Apple (under Jobs) and RIM (under Lazaridis and Balsillie) and identify important management practices relating to innovation which go a long way to explain why Apple was so successful during this period and why RIM’s business declined dramatically.
+CIO has researched both Apple (under Jobs) and RIM (under Lazaridis and Balsillie) and identified the important management practices relating to innovation which go a long way to explain why Apple was so successful during this period and why RIM’s business declined dramatically.

 Rolls Royce announces initiatives to lessen bureaucracy and restore financial performance.
 Tinkering with research and development presents challenges.